Posted by Roberta Grimes • May 17, 2025 • 8 Comments

 20 And He closed the scroll, gave it back to the attendant and sat down; and the eyes of all in the synagogue were fixed on Him.
 21 And He began to say to them, ‘Today this Scripture has been fulfilled in your hearing’” (LK 4:16-21).

 Notice that we are told that Jesus did this every week: it was His custom.
-He easily read the ancient Hebrew language, and He knew exactly where in Isaiah to find the passage that He wanted to read that day.
+He easily read the ancient Hebrew language, and He knew exactly where in Isaiah to find the passage that He wanted to read to them that day.
 While He was on earth, Jesus was a devout and a very well-educated Jew.
 I ruminated on this information briefly when Thomas and I first had this seminal conversation, which was sometime back last fall.
-Then I found for myself an Orthodox Jewish Chabad (the “Ch” is pronounced as a hard ‘K”) in the Boston area, and I put myself on their mailing list, where I have been now for the past six months (they address me as “Robert”, which is fine).
+Then I found an Orthodox Jewish Chabad (the “Ch” is pronounced as a hard ‘K”) in the Boston area, and I put myself on their mailing list, where I have been now for the past six months (they address me as “Robert”, which is fine).
 And already, my perspective has profoundly changed.

 I had one more question for Thomas.
 Since he can read my mind, and communication in the astral plane is all by mind anyway, he didn’t wait for me to ask it.
 He simply remarked to me this week as we were writing this message, “No, Jesus is not a Christian.
 He never has become a Christian.
-But Jesus is God, so He also is not a religious Jew.
+But Jesus is God, so He also is no longer a religious Jew.
 God has no religion.”
 Oh.
 Well, that makes sense.
 Then on Friday morning, as I was enjoying reading my dear Rabbi’s weekly message, Thomas said, “Without Constantine, the early basis of The Way was the Judaism that you have come to like.
 Take the Old Testament’s love and trust in God.
 Add everything that Jesus taught.
 Then what do you have?”

 We talked about it then, but mostly I listened.
-It is Thomas’s opinion, having thought about our exercise, that if the Roman Emperor Constantine never had been born, then the Way of Jesus would have grown and spread mostly as a sect of Judaism at first, as it had been spreading in the hands of Jesus’s first followers during the couple of hundred years after His resurrection.
-But as those teachings reached other cultures, and as a non-Christian version of the Gospels that also included parts of Psalms and sayings of the Prophets was printed and translated into popular languages, it would have taken something more like the path of Buddhism, not as a religion but rather as a set of wisdom teachings that would have spread outward from Rome in all directions.
+It is Thomas’s opinion, having thought about our exercise, that if the Roman Emperor Constantine never had been born, then the Way of Jesus would have grown and spread mostly on a base of Judaism at first, as it had been spreading in the hands of Jesus’s first followers during the couple of hundred years after His resurrection.
+But as those teachings reached other cultures, and as a non-Christian version of the Gospels that also included parts of Psalms and sayings of the Prophets was printed and translated into popular languages, it would have taken something like the path of Buddhism, not as a religion at all but rather as a set of wisdom teachings that would have spread outward from Rome in all directions.
 Thomas doesn’t see The Way as having kept its tie to Judaism, but rather the pure love of God and the sense of God as all-encompassing Spirit that Jesus taught, and the sacred teachings of Jesus would have been central to The Way.
 So long as it kept the purity of His teachings, Thomas tells me that Jesus would have guided its sure and rapid growth.

 I’d stay in the garden with Him,